Do you experience these symptoms when speaking in public?

 You will be OK!

-Thank you for coming.
-My name is Sally Kanemitsu, I’m a specialist in overcoming stage fright using brain-based methods.
+Thank you for visiting.
+My name is Sally Kanemitsu, and I’m a specialist in overcoming stage fright with brain-based methods.

-How can we overcome stage fright in public speaking?
+How can we truly overcome stage fright in public speaking?

-Luckily, I encountered neuroscience and overcame my fear in a short time.
-After that, my life has drastically changed.
-I wasn’t even able to join drinking parties before with only few people, but now I can enjoy talking and playing instrument with dozens of people, even hundreds.
+Fortunately, I discovered brain-based training and overcame my fear in a short time.
+Since then, my life has changed drastically.
+I couldn’t even attend small gatherings before, but now I can enjoy talking and even playing music in front of dozens or even hundreds of people.

-If you have a negative image of public speaking, you are probably heavily stressed about the possibility of having to do it.
-I hope that you also overcome stage fright in a short time using my method, and that you will have enjoyable stress-free days after.
+If you have a negative image of public speaking, you’re probably under constant stress about the possibility of having to do it.
+I hope you, too, will overcome stage fright in a short time with my method—and start enjoying stress-free days.

 Stage fright trainer